netgroup/kubernetes-playground/README.md

 1. `vagrant ssh kubernetes-master-1`
 1. `/vagrant/scripts/linux/bootstrap-glusterfs.sh`

+### Helm

+To initialize Helm, SSH into the master and run the configuration script:
+1. `vagrant ssh kubernetes-master-1`
+1. `/vagrant/scripts/linux/bootstrap-helm.sh`

 ### Monitoring

 To deploy the monitoring solution, SSH into the master and run the configuration script:
 1. `vagrant ssh kubernetes-master-1`
+1. Initialize Helm as described
 1. `/vagrant/scripts/linux/boostrap-monitoring.sh`

 ### Additional Components